-Voluntary benefits can enhance recruiting and retention gains at relatively low costs.
+Voluntary benefits can help enhance recruiting and retention gains at relatively low costs.

 When employees think about their overall compensation, they typically account for salary, health benefits, bonuses, retirement and perhaps time off in their calculations.
 But have you invested in voluntary benefits and supporting communications to help employees think more broadly about the value of working at your organization?